Are Root Canal Treatments Painful?

 When Do You Need Root Canal Treatment?

 If you are not a seasoned dentist like our own Dr Michael Solly, you might have difficulty determining whether you need root canal treatment.
 Therefore, you need to know the tell-tale signs that indicate that your tooth is infected and requires root canal treatment.
-So, if you experience any of the following symptoms, then there’s a chance that you need root canal therapy:
+So, if you experience any of the following symptoms, then there’s a chance that you need root canal therapy:- Tooth Sensitivity

 - Tooth Discoloration